 3. Cuisinart CGG-18 Portable Gas Grill

-The compact look of the Cuisinart CGG-18 proves it to be a perfect grill to use when camping on the move; such as outdoor backpacking trips.
-Don’t be fooled by the small size though: The CGG-18 portable gas grill has enough space to cook plenty of food.
+The compact design of the Cuisinart CGG-18 makes it a perfect grill to use when camping or on outdoor backpacking trips.
+Don’t be fooled by the small size though.
+This portable gas grill has enough space to cook plenty of food.

 - Inexpensive price